TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 * What is pin multiplexing?

 * How to configure the muxing
+    * How to Mux?
+    * Lets MUX-it!
+    * Exercise: use a pin for PWM, configure it, and measureit is send the correct voltage according to the PWM configuration.
+Using a multimeter or a DC motor.

 * Try to apply the knowledge acquired to a small part of a bigger problem, probably ask the participant to plan the pin configuration he is going to need for the  training project.